adam-blanchard/gravity-assist-game/project.md

 - [ ] Home screen
 - [ ] Controls pop-out
 - [ ] Scale all masses, radius, and forces to be semi-realistic
-- [ ] Player starts landed on a planet

 - [x] Render sun and planets
 - [x] Render ship